kelvinduybui/Analyzing-Sales-Production-Performance-in-Bicycle-Manufacturing-SQL/README.md

 | 2011 | 1           | 1964      | 3  |

 ### **Key Takeaway:**
+Across all years (2011–2014), Territory 4 consistently reigns supreme in order volume, followed by Territory 6 and Territory 1, which remain steady at ranks 2 and 3.

 ### ❹ **Business Need:**
 Marketing wants to track seasonal discount costs across subcategories to evaluate promotional impact.